 Further, to avoid backlog at the larger ports, importers explored chartering their own smaller vessels to use the Port of Hueneme to build resiliency into their supply chains for more time sensitive commodities.
-These opportunities will require increased capacity from customers at sites off-port and importers are doing their best to optimize their existing facilities to stage increased volumes.
-Volumes from this type of service are forecasted for FY2022.
-The Port of Hueneme has become part of the solution to supply chain congestion.
+These opportunities required increased capacity from customers at sites off-port and importers are doing their best to optimize their existing facilities to stage increased volumes.

+The Port of Hueneme served as a priority solution oriented hub to address supply chain congestion.